 - Spice (or herb) it up.
 Many dishes taste good because they are loaded with lots of fatty ingredients.
 Use fresh or dried herbs and spices to enhance the flavour of a dish.
 When using dried herbs, use sparingly as they can be quite strong, so start with a small amount and gradually add more, tasting as you go.
 My favourites are cumin, coriander, basil, oregano, turmeric, paprika, tarragon and chilli.
 I like to use garlic in my recipes.

 - Add flavour with stock powder.
 Be sure to use the salt reduced option and be careful you don’t overdo it as they still have quite a high sodium count.
 A little freshly ground pepper can really add flavour to a dish too.

 - Make low fat creamy sauces.
 Evaporated light milk is the secret to low fat creamy sauces.
 Thicken with a little corn flour and remember it may separate if you over-boil the milk.
 You can use the canned milk to replace cream for most sauces and also in some desserts.

 - Reduce the fat in cakes and muffins.
 Instead of adding oil or butter to a cake or batch of muffins I use 110g jar of Heinz baby apples and add ½ teaspoon of bicarb soda (it will froth).
 Apple sauce gives the moisture that butter or oil would normally give without the added fat.
 This is a great way to cut down the fats when baking.

 Over the years I’ve learnt so many ways to convert unhealthy recipes into delicious low fat, healthy meals.
 Read my 10 ways to swap ingredients article for more helpful hints.

-Each week I alternate between cooking classes and helpful tips on topics suggested by listeners.
+I do live cooking classes and provide helpful tips on topics suggested by listeners.
+You can watch live or catch the recording later.
 Click here to like my Facebook page